QPThree/101d1/201/13read.md

 Keys are strings and have values that can be paired with them.
 One can access a value by calling the key in the localStorage as one would call an index in an array.

+The storage amont with HTML5 Storage is 5 megabytes.

+An imporant note is that values are also stored as strings.
+As such, when accessing the values via their paired key, you'll need to coerce the string into your desired datatype (e.g. parseInt()).
 <a name="topic3"></a>

 ## Topic 3